5 Small Business PR Ideas to Skyrocket Sales

 That’s right!
-While online and print advertising, email campaigns, and more may be at the top of your list, don’t forget about all of the public relations tools that can give you a competitive edge.
+While online and print advertising, email campaigns, and more may be discover this at the top of your list, don’t forget about all of the public relations tools that can give you a competitive edge.

 5 Small Business PR Ideas to Help You Boost Sales By Year-End

 What are your employees doing when they are away from the office?
 It’s time to do some digging to uncover unique, personal stories that will set your business apart.

 Are they involved in uncommon hobbies?Do they volunteer at local shelters or travel to help others?How did they end up at your organization?